-ETSU student Entrepreneurs’ Club meeting to host April Eads
+ETSU student Entrepreneurs’ Club to host Morgan and Lisa Pattison

-The East Tennessee State University student Entrepreneurs’ Club will welcome April Eads as its speaker on Monday, November 3, at 5 p.m. in room 322 of Sam Wilson Hall.
+The East Tennessee State University student Entrepreneurs’ Club will welcome Morgan and Lisa Pattison to speak on Monday, March.
+2, at 5 p.m. in room 322 of Sam Wilson Hall.